 In Season: Bone broth for optimal health

 Starting to feel autumn’s chill creeping into your bones?
-Warm up and get healthy with this week’s In Season post on bone broth, that age-old staple of traditional diets that is both nutrient-dense and deeply hydrating.
-The following nutritional info and recipes come from one-time VFM vendor Andrea Potter, who teaches a wide range of whole foods cooking classes both privately and at the Vancouver campus of Canadian School of Natural Nutrition.
+Warm up and get healthy this season with bone broth, that age-old staple of traditional diets that is both nutrient-dense and deeply hydrating.
+The following nutritional info and recipes come from Andrea Potter, RHN, who teaches a wide range of whole foods cooking classes both privately and at the Vancouver campus of Canadian School of Natural Nutrition.

 by Andrea Potter, RHN

 Our ancestors were thrifty; they knew how to utilize every single part of the animal.
 They were also wise; bone stocks provide dense nutrition which is easily digested, the perfect food for children, the elderly, the sick, and for those of us who just live on the real world, and who need good food to fuel and heal ourselves in our busy lives.

 + Gelatin (made of collagen) from joint bones like knuckles, back vertebrae and feet, is a digestive aid.
 The gelatin in bone stock is a hydrophilic colloid.
 It is one of the only cooked foods that attracts digestive enzymes by attracting and holding water, including digestive juices.
 This is also why bone broth is deeply hydrating.